sergelogvinov/proxmox-csi-plugin/docs/install.md

 ### Install the plugin by using kubectl

-Create a Proxmox cloud config to connect to your cluster with the Proxmox user you just created
+Create a Proxmox cloud config to connect to your cluster with the Proxmox user you just created.
+More information about the configuration can be found in [config.md](config.md).

 ```yaml
 # config.yaml